-it@Cork manages it@cork Skillnet which is funded by Skillnets, through the Department of Education and Skills, and member company contributions.
+it@Cork manages it@cork Skillnet which is funded by Skillnet Ireland and member company contributions.
+Skillnet Ireland is funded from the National Training Fund through the Department of Education and Skills.

-Companies that are members of It@Cork receive FREE membership of it@cork Skillnet subject to company eligibility.
+Companies that are members of it@Cork receive FREE membership of it@cork Skillnet subject to company eligibility (see below for Eligibility).

 it@cork Skillnet offers a broad range of training courses to address the varied training needs of our member companies, who operate at all levels across the IT sector and beyond.
 Our training courses provide exceptional value for money, and are all locally delivered by top trainers.
 Training can also be tailored to suit the specific needs of your business.